The Video Game Critic's

 Jurassic Park

-My friend Eric brought this cartridge over my house when Jurassic Park mania was in full swing.
-Turn it on and a T-Rex roars over the Sega logo.
-Wait a minute, did he just roar "Sega"?!
+screenshotI remember when my buddy Eric first brought this game over to my house in 1993 when Jurassic Park mania was still in full swing.
+Pop in this cartridge and a T-Rex roars "Sega!" over the Sega logo.
+Hilarious.
 The game begins with a spectacular cutscene of the T-Rex breaking loose and attacking a jeep on a dark, stormy night.

 Jurassic Park